dani-jimlar/dani-jimlar/README.md

 ### Hi there 👋
-I'm Daniela Jiménez Lara, I'm studying a master in Data Science at Duke University after a carreer as data analyst for an international organization.
+I'm Daniela Jiménez Lara, welcome!
-- 👩🏽‍💻 I have 4+ years of experience as a data analyst in justice and security information
+- 👩🏽‍💻 I have 6+ years of experience as a data analyst for international organizations, ngo's and universities.
 - 🌱 I'm enthusiastic about honing my skills in Machine Learning and Natural Language Processing
 - 🏆 I have participated and won several Datathons organized by government institutions, you can explore the projects here: